Tracy Smothers: Personal life

 In July 2016, Smothers was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 US District Judge Vanessa Lynne Bryant dismissed the case in September 2018.

 Death

 Smothers announced on his Facebook page in December 2019 that he was diagnosed with lymphoma after he visited a doctor the month prior and had suffered a heart attack without realizing.
-Despite this, he died from the illness at 4:30 AM on October 28, 2020 at the age of 58.
+Despite this, he died from the illness at 4:30 am on October 28, 2020, at the age of 58.
 A day before his death, he posted that he was back in the hospital after hernia surgery aggravated his condition.
-Smothers was survived by his three sons, Tony Shook, Kyle Smothers, and Austin Elliot, and his daughter Jessie Belle McCoy, who wrestles as Jessie Belle.
+Smothers was survived by his three sons, Tony Shook, Kyle Smothers, and Austin Elliott, and his daughter Jessie Belle McCoy, who wrestles as Jessie Belle.

 Many wrestlers paid tribute to Smothers following his death, including Jim Cornette, CM Punk, Edge, Frankie Kazarian, Taz, Jeff Jarrett, Ricky Morton, Bobby Fulton and Tom Prichard.